This Keyboard Invention Could Completely Change the Way Kids Learn to Type

 Courtesy-Joel-CruzIn their sophomore year of college, Will Klingner and Jeff Weinert noticed a big difference between their studying habits and the rest of their classmates’.
 “We were in class one day, and we noticed that we were the only ones taking notes by hand,” Klingner told Reader’s Digest.
 “Everyone else was typing them.”

 Klingner and Weinert both agreed that they hand-wrote their notes because it helped the information stick in their minds more (handwriting your notes is scientifically proven to help you remember better).
 Forming the letters allowed muscle memory to kick in, something that typing on a keyboard doesn’t really allow.
 However, as typing and computers become more and more popular, even for academia, students of all ages lose this benefit.
 So Klingner and Weinert came up with an idea.
 “We wanted to create a keyboard that would recreate the tactile sensation of handwriting without changing the feeling of typing,” Klingner said.
 “Each key would be raised, so that [the keyboard] would engage both visual and tactile learners.”
-Take our quiz to find out if you’re a visual learner.

 So they began making prototypes of keycap surfaces and having their University of Richmond classmates test them out.
 On each key was a raised version of the letter, so that users could feel the letters they typed instead of just seeing them.
 After these tests, they settled on a single design that they brought to elementary schools.
 Children of many different ages took typing tests using keyboards with and without the covers.
 The results were pretty impressive.
 Overall, the kids made 40 percent fewer errors with the raised keyboards.
 “They could feel when they hit the wrong key,” Klingner explained.
 We bet you never knew why your keyboard has those little bumps on the F and the J.